ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

 // Iterating the returned table. check from record{} student in resultStream do {
-      // Can perform operations using the record 'student'. io:println("Student name: ", student.value["name"]);
+      // Can perform operations using the `student` record. io:println("Student name: ", student.value["name"]);
    };
 ```